OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### String encryption

-Applications are often compiled with hardcoded keys, licences, tokens and URL endpoints.
+Applications are often compiled with hardcoded keys, licences, tokens and endpoint URLs.
 By default, all of them are stored in plaintext in the data section of an application’s binary.
-String encryption aims to replace these values with their encrypted forms and inject stubs of code into the program that decrypts data before it is used by the program.
+This technique encrypts these values and injects stubs of code into the program that will decrypt that data before it is used by the program.

 #### Recommended tools